Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-You may think that you can’t be physically fit with an SCI.
+You may think that you can’t be physically fit with a spinal cord injury (SCI).
 But you can indeed exercise, be active, and build and maintain fitness.
 Exercise plays a very important role in keeping you healthy.
-Read below to learn all the ways activity and exercise can help you.

 Exercise offers people with SCI many benefits.
 It helps you: